 This course is a voice class for singers, actors and dancers with previous training.
 It prepares for solo and ensemble singing by improving breathing, vocal tone, range, agility, volume, diction, health, expression and self-confidence.
 Students sing songs and arias from musical theater and/or opera, memorized from printed music.
 One hour daily practice and a written review of an approved musical or opera production are required.
-A pianist accompanies the classes.
 Lecture.
 Optional credit/no credit or grade.
 Transferable to CSU; UC.